Humayan-Kabir/Resume/README.md

-# Resume
-It is very simple personal resume site.
-I have made it for learning basic html.
+# This is a simple html site for learning purpose.